garrandall/popular-music-data/tracks/goldmine-the-pointer-sisters.md

 Loves me rain or shine, my baby's divine
 Gotta love that

-Ooh I can feel it in the little things he does
+Oh I can feel it in the little things he does
 What I found is every woman's dream

 My baby he's a goldmine
-And ooh, what he does just keeps my here in love, oh My baby he's a goldmine
+And oh, what he does just keeps my here in love, oh
+My baby he's a goldmine
-And ooh, what he does just keeps me here, keeps me here in love
+And oh, what he does just keeps me here, keeps me here in love

 My baby he's a goldmine
 He treats me kind, rain or shine